 John is married to Peggy Noel MD founder of MemoryCare, a non profit established to help people caring for a loved one with dementia.
 They moved to Asheville in 1989 and have raised 3 children here.
 John enjoys running, hiking the NC mountains, fly fishing, gardening and bee-keeping.
 This activity allows him to enjoy dining out with Peggy in all the great Asheville restaurants.

-Four Seasons and Teleios Collaborative Network – Chief Financial Officer
+Four Seasons and Teleios Collaborative Network – Chief Operating and Financial Officer

 Mike is a seasoned healthcare executive with financial experience in both the acute and post-acute sector.

 Mike began his career in the Financial Services industry where he held his Series 7 and 66 Stockbroker’s, State Law, and Insurance licenses.
 He then transitioned into the Software industry providing services to national healthcare companies.